IgnacioNMiranda/notion-birthday-reminder/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project has a `/api/birthday-reminder` GET endpoint, it retrieves data and send whatsapp messages.
+This project has a `/api/birthday-reminder` GET endpoint, it retrieves data and send text messages.

 You also need to configure a secret in order to bypass the security header `x-birthday-secret`.

 ## Additional Information

 This app is deployed on [Netlify](https://notion-birthday-reminder.netlify.app/) and has a Google Scheduler cronjob attached to it.
-This cronjob is executed everyday in order to update the whatsapp birthday reminder of your loved people (:
+This cronjob is executed everyday in order to update the birthday reminder of your loved people (:

 ### License